theoden8/simplex-method/README.md

 This program provides an interface to standard matrix operations and algorithms, which include row/column operations, transposition, inversion, multiplication, gaussian elimination and, in particular, simplex method (using the standard form).

-Method `GaussianElimination` is not yet properly tested; `Determinant` gives incorrect result because `LUPDecomposition` outputs some random stuff.
+Method `GaussianElimination` is not yet properly tested and `SimplexMethod` is not properly tested.

 ## Usage